Skip to main content

 Katsudon

-A comforting rice bowl topped with breaded pork cutlet, onions, and egg simmered in dashi broth - traditionally eaten by students before exams for good luck.
+A rice bowl topped with breaded pork cutlet, onions, and egg simmered together in dashi broth.
+Students often eat it before exams, since katsu sounds like the word for winning.

 Allergens: